Keeping good employees is vital to your company's success. Good employees help drive and grow your business.

 Keeping your star performers engaged and challenged means they will get to use all of their skills and abilities.

-This will also make them want to stretch and develop their skills even further, which in turn will further boost their morale and engagement.
+This will also make them want to stretch and develop their skills even further, which is good for the organisation as a whole and will further boost their own morale and engagement.

 If you let them waste their talent, they’ll be looking for somewhere else to use it.